Apollo

 Bigriggen Park

-A stone’s throw from Mount Barney, Bigriggen offers scenic bushland-style camping with excellent amenities for a reasonable price.
-The spacious property is all about open-field camping—just pull in and choose a spot you like.
+A stone’s throw from Mount Barney, Bigriggen offers scenic bushland-style camping with excellent amenities at a reasonable price.
+The spacious property is all about open-field camping—just pull in and choose a pitch you like.
 But be warned: it gets busy with Brisbanites during holidays.

-Main amenities: showers, toilets, potable water, powered sites, bins, dump point
+Main amenities: showers (hot, coin operated), toilets, tank water, bins, dump point

 Boreen Point Campground, Noosa

-Main amenities: toilets, showers, powered sites, bins, fire pits, bbq, camp kitchen, laundry, dump point
+Main amenities: toilets, showers, powered sites, bins, fire pits, BBQ, camp kitchen, laundry, dump point, drinking water

 Cape Hillsborough Nature Tourist Park

-Snapping a selfie with a cute kangaroo at sunset is the quintessential Cape Hillsborough experience.
+Snapping a selfie with a cute kangaroo at sunrise is the quintessential Cape Hillsborough experience.
 And this well-stocked holiday park puts you within walking distance of the Instagrammable early-morning show.
-Rather something cheaper?
+Want something cheaper?
 There’s a string of basic national park campsites nearby.

 Captain Logan Camp, Lake Wivenhoe